 - Parmesan cheese: Go for freshly grated Parmesan for the best flavor and texture.
 Grate the cheese using a fine grater or microplane just before serving to keep its flavor bold and fresh.

-How To Make Tomato Soup Recipe With Fresh Tomatoes
+How To Make Vitamix Tomato Soup with Fresh Tomatoes

-Making this fresh tomato soup recipe is simple and rewarding, as you just prep the tomatoes, blend them in a Vitamix, and finish with cream and Parmesan for a flavorful bowl of comfort.
+Making this fresh tomato soup recipe is as simple as prepping the tomatoes, blending them in a Vitamix, and finishing with cream and Parmesan for a flavorful bowl of comfort.

 Step 1: Prepare The Tomatoes